wg-osr/walkerga.github.io/class/magic-user.md

 - Use its unique power.
 - Grant you one free SD.
 - Save you from death, once.
-- Anything else you can think to ask of it.
+- Anything else you can think of.
 Just remember that it will count for a favor.

 <details markdown="1">
 <summary>D8 Familiar Powers</summary>
-1. Can see the future in spilled intestines, quite accurate.
+1. Can see the future in spilled intestines, quite accurately.
 1. Can teleport the caster (only) to the nearest graveyard.
 1. Can double your current HP, but will fade in D20 hours.
 1. Can create false gold that will disappear in D20 hours